El Salvador makes Bitcoin legal tender

 Opposition lawmaker Rodrigo Ávila of the conservative Arena party complained that the legislation was not sufficiently discussed by the Legislative Assembly before passage.
 There was no testimony from economic or cybercrime experts.

+U.S. officials have said Bitcoin was used to pay the ransom in the cyberattack of Colonial Pipeline that caused the operator of the nation’s largest fuel pipeline to halt its operations last month.

-The move rekindled memories of the Nov.
-30, 2000, decision to dollarize El Salvador’s economy, a move made in the middle of the night by the Arena-controlled congress.
+El Salvador's move rekindled memories of the Nov.
+30, 2000, decision to dollarize El Salvador’s economy, an action taken in the middle of the night by the Arena-controlled congress.

 El Salvador received some $6 billion in remittances from Salvadorans living abroad last year, about 16% of the country’s gross domestic product.
 Bukele has said Bitcoin could eliminate the costs of sending that money home.